-We have prepared a selection of resources for parents designed to supplement the school prospectus and help you become familiar with Hook Junior School before your child joins us in September 2015.
-We hope we answer specific questions that you may have as a Year 3 parent.
+We have prepared a selection of resources for parents designed to help you become familiar with Hook Junior School before your child joins us in September 2018.
+We hope we answer specific questions that you may have as a year 3 parent.

 - A daily timetable is displayed in the classroom; we also summarise the day here